 CUL-2: Prior to the issuance of any grading permit, the project will be required to complete subsurface testing to determine the extent of possible resources onsite.
 Subsurface testing shall be completed by a qualified archaeologist.
-Based on the findings of the subsurface testing, an archaeological resources treatment plan shall be prepared by a qualified archaeologist and submitted to Director or Director's designee of the City of San Jose Department of Planning, Building and Code Enforcement for approval prior to the issuance of grading permits.
+Methodologies and procedures for completing the subsurface testing will be developed through completion of a testing plan.
+The testing plan will identify locations where testing will occur, depth and extent of testing.
+The testing plan will be submitted to the Director or Director's designee of the City of San Jose Department of Planning, Building and Code Enforcement for approval prior to the completion of any testing.
+If Based on the findings of the subsurface testing confirm there are significant cultural resources on-site, an archaeological resources treatment plan shall be prepared by a qualified archaeologist and submitted to Director or Director's designee of the City of San Jose Department of Planning, Building and Code Enforcement for approval prior to the issuance of grading permits.